Swap76/Enigma/docs/README.md

 Javascript module for implementing AES Cryptography algorithum on data transferred via GraphQL & REST API

+## About the project

+It’s no secret that “Data is the new oil”.
+We all visit hundreds of websites daily and we share and create huge amounts of data every single day on those websites.
+Many of those websites aren’t secure in terms of user privacy and data protection.
+Several organizations use insecure connections to transfer data over their intranet, which is a major vulnerability.

+Our aim is to secure the transfer of data over insecure channels.

+## Project Structure

+Our project has the following structure:
+  * docs
+  * node_modules
+  * src
+    * config
+    * controllers
+    * graphql
+    * middleware
+    * models
+    * routes
+    * utils

+  ### 1. Docs
+  This contains all the markdown files for the documentation of the project, which is visualized on Docsify.

+  ### 2. Node Modules
+  Contains project dependencies.

+  ### 3. Config
+  This contains all the configuration files; like database connectivity, winston setup, etc.

+  ### 4. Controllers
+  This contains all the REST API end-points.

+  ### 5. GraphQL
+  This contains schema files, queries and mutations for GraphQL API.

+  ### 6. Middleware
+  This contains all the middleware functions of the request-response pipeline.

+  ### 7. Models
+  This contains all the mongoDB schema.

+  ### 8. Routes
+  This contains all the routes for REST API.

+  ### 9. Utils
+  This contains all the helper functions associated with other endpoints.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.